Because you have made the Lord your dwelling place—

 “Because he holds fast to me in love, I will deliver him;

 I will protect him, because he knows my name . . .”

 SONG: “Anyataka” (Victory), a Congolese folk song | Performed by New City Fellowship, July 21, 2013

-Anyati Satana lelo! (“We stomp on Satan!”), sing the worshippers, miming the action with gusto.
+Anyati Satana lelo! (“We stomp on Satan!”), sing the worshippers in Lingala, miming the action with gusto.
 “Victory!
 We have victory in Jesus.”
 And the refrain: “Yahweh, you reign.”

 Click here for a leadsheet, as well as music for trumpet, alto sax, flute, and trombone.

 Many Christians read Psalm 91 as a messianic psalm, prophesying Christ’s victory over Satan.
 (Visual theologians included: check out the fascinating super aspidem motif, aka “Christ treading on the beasts.”)
 But it can also be applied more broadly, as the psalmist no doubt intended, to the people of God.

 An adder, or viper, is a venomous snake; the word is sometimes alternately translated as “asp,” “cobra,” or even “basilisk,” a mythical reptile.
 According to the ESV Study Bible commentary, “The lion and the adder are probably images for people bent on harming the faithful (cf. Ps.
 58:3–6; Deut.
 32:33), or perhaps the demonic agents that inspire the harm.”
 I’m reminded of Luke 10:19 (cf. 9:1), where Jesus delegates his power over demons to his disciples: “Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing shall hurt you.”

 The Christian’s power over evil is rooted in the very power of Christ, who by his death and resurrection has vanquished the Enemy.
 Now we, too, can put evil under our feet.